 For the quickest, smoothest experience, it’s worthwhile to use a professional LLC formation service to help you start your new company.
-Services like Northwest Registered Agent and ZenBusiness are excellent options, and quite affordable – ZenBusiness starts at just $39.
+Services like ZenBusiness and Northwest Registered Agent are excellent options, and quite affordable – ZenBusiness starts at just $39.

 These services help walk you through the entire process of starting your business.
 They help you satisfy all state requirements, while also guiding you through the various optional steps you can (and should!) take.
 Everything is handled efficiently and professionally, and in general, using a service makes the LLC formation process much easier.

-Northwest Registered Agent and ZenBusiness can also offer other benefits.
+ZenBusiness and Northwest Registered Agent can also offer other benefits.
 Either can serve as your Registered Agent, a role which is required to appoint (see step #3 below).
 They also offer other tools, features and services to help your business thrive.

 Using a service like ZenBusiness is not required, but it can help save you a lot of hassle and time – making it well worth the investment for many business owners.